matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 // [one, two, three, four, five, six]
 ```

-- Map containing List of Items as values can be Flattened to c Combined List
+- Map containing List of Items as values can be Flattened to Combined List

 ```java
 Map<String, List<Integer>> map = new LinkedHashMap<>();